You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Cost Of Travel In Croatia Via Taxi

 When the public transport network doesn’t go somewhere you want to go, or if you want to get somewhere quickly, you have taxis to rely on.
-Taxis in Croatia come in all shapes and sizes, with a number of different companies.
+Taxis in Croatia come in all shapes and sizes, operated by a number of companies.

 You can pick up a taxi fairly easily in towns and cities, while if you’re on an island or a more rural destination, it’s best to arrange one in advance.